Asymptotic Grothendieck groups and c.b.l.f. positive dg-algebras: Introduction

 which appears as a structure constant.
-The solution used in~\cite{naissevaz1,naissevaz2} was to interpret $\lambda$ as a second grading, the minus sign on the numerator as a parity degree (thus working in a super setting), and the denominator as a formal Laurent series $(1+q^2+q^4+ \cdots)$.
-The procedure of going from rational fractions $\bZ(q,\lambda)$ to Laurent series $\bZ\pp{q, \lambda}$ can be made formal using Aparicio-Monforte--Kauers construction~\cite{laurent}.
-From that, the author developed with Pedro Vaz in~\cite[Appendix]{naissevaz1} notions of Krull--Schmidt (resp.
+The solution used in~\cite{naissevaz1,naissevaz2} was to interpret $\lambda$ as a second grading, the minus sign on the numerator as a parity degree (thus working in a ``super'' setting), and the denominator as the formal Laurent series $(1+q^2+q^4+ \cdots)$.
+From that, the author developed with Vaz in~\cite[Appendix]{naissevaz1} notions of Krull--Schmidt (resp.
 Jordan--H\"older) categories for infinite direct sums (resp. infinite composition series), controlled in a certain way.
-These categories also come with some ``topological'' versions of the Grothendieck groups.
-The novelty is that object are not finite anymore, but only locally finite with respects to some grading.
-However, the framework in~\cite[Appendix]{naissevaz1} does not handle infinite projective resolutions, or more generally derived categories of dg-algebras.
+These categories also come with some `topological' versions of the Grothendieck groups.
+Here, the object are not finite anymore, but only locally finite with respects to the grading.
+However, the framework in~\cite[Appendix]{naissevaz1} does not handle infinite projective resolutions, or more generally derived categories.

-In this paper, we propose a framework bringing the topological Grothendieck groups of~\cite{acharstroppel} and of~\cite{naissevaz1} under the same roof, and generalizing it even further.
-We call this generalization \emph{asymptotic Grothendieck group}.
-This construction is necessary to handle properly the categorification of parabolic Verma modules for all quantum Kac--Moody algebras, as done by the author and Pedro Vaz in~\cite{naissevaz3}.
-It also yields a more natural categorification of $\mathfrak{sl}_2$-Verma modules from~\cite{naissevaz1,naissevaz2} in the world of homological algebra rather than in the super-setting, with the minus sign on the numerator of \cref{eq:lambdafraction} now induced by a difference in homological degree.
+In this paper, we propose a framework bringing both the topological Grothendieck groups of~\cite{acharstroppel} and of~\cite{naissevaz1} under the same roof, and generalizing it even further.
+We call this generalization an \emph{asymptotic Grothendieck group}.
+Such a construction is necessary to handle properly the (de)categorification of (parabolic) Verma modules for all quantum Kac--Moody algebras, as done in~\cite{naissevaz3}.
+It also yields a more natural categorification of $\mathfrak{sl}_2$-Verma modules from~\cite{naissevaz1,naissevaz2} in the world of homological algebra rather than in the super-setting, with the minus sign on the numerator of \cref{eq:lambdafraction} induced by a difference in homological degree.
 Consequently, asymptotic Grothendieck groups are also used in other constructions, such as \cite{naissevaztriply}, \cite{twoblob} and \cite{tensorvermas}, which all connect categorification of Verma modules to low-dimensional topology.
 The results in~\cite{frenkelstroppelsussan} can also be rewritten in our setting.